Dr. Neil de Grasse Tyson

 Have you ever wondered about the fascinating world of American historical texts from the Colonial Era?
 They’re absolutely captivating!

-One of the most popular books of that time was John Bunyan’s ‘Pilgrim’s Progress.’
+One of the most popular books from that time was John Bunyan’s ‘Pilgrim’s Progress.’
 It was a massive hit, selling millions of copies!
 Benjamin Franklin even said it was found in almost every colonial home.

 Harriet Beecher Stowe later wrote that ‘Pilgrim’s Progress’ was the second most read book by the common people, after only the Bible.
 It’s a true classic.